England suspends coaches for switching RWC ball

-AUCKLAND, New Zealand(AP) England suspended two coaches on Thursday from involvement in the next Rugby World Cup match against Scotland for switching the ball for Jonny Wilkinson's conversions against Romania.
+AUCKLAND, New Zealand(AP) England suspended two coaches from involvement in Saturday's crucial Rugby World Cup match against Scotland for switching the ball for Jonny Wilkinson's conversion attempts in the first half last week against Romania.

-The move by the Rugby Football Union staved off sanctions by World Cup organizers, but they were warned that any similar rule-breaches in future would be dealt with severely.
+The move by the Rugby Football Union on Thursday staved off sanctions by World Cup organizers, but England was warned that any similar rule-breaches in future would be dealt with severely.

-Kicking coach Dave Alred and national fitness coach Paul Stridgeon "mistakenly thought that there was an issue with some of the match balls'' in England's Pool C win over Romania, according to the RFU.
+Kicking coach Dave Alred and national fitness coach Paul Stridgeon "mistakenly thought that there was an issue with some of the match balls'' in England's 67-3 Pool B win over Romania on Sept.
+24, according to the RFU.

 England stopped switching after being warned during the game and the RFU accepts the coaches' actions were "in contravention of both the laws of the game and the spirit of the game.''

 "The RFU fully accepts that the action of those team management members was incorrect and detrimental to the image of the tournament, the game and to English rugby,'' the RFU said in a statement.
-"The RFU has therefore decided to reprimand those team management members, to warn them as to their future conduct and to suspend them from participation in England's next game, the match between England and Scotland (on Saturday at Eden Park).''
+"The RFU has therefore decided to reprimand those team management members, to warn them as to their future conduct and to suspend them from participation in England's next game, the match between England and Scotland.''

 "(Rugby World Cup Limited) accepts the RFU's assurances that it will abide by both the laws and the spirit of the game going forward,'' organizers said in a statement.
 "However it must be pointed out that any similar breaches in future will be dealt with severely.''

-"If we feel a ball is not 100 percent we'll ask for it to be changed,'' Johnson said Thursday.
+"If we feel a ball is not 100 percent we'll ask for it to be changed,'' Johnson said Thursday when he announced his team for the England match.
 "You have to ask the referee.
 If he says 'Yes,' you can.
 If he says 'No,' you can't.

-"We didn't ask him.
+"We didn't ask him (against Romania).
 It's unfortunate we have had to take this action but ultimately there was a breach of the laws of the game.
 But it's happened, some action has been taken, and we have to move on.''